• Skip to primary navigation

 • Use ground (powdered) spices instead of whole ones.

-• Add slices of fresh lemon or peeled lemon zest instead of fresh orange slices.
+• Add sliced fresh lemon or peeled lemon zest instead of fresh orange slices.

 Feeling inspired?
 Create your own version of this traditional Christmas drink by adding: